amazon-braket/amazon-braket-sdk-python/README.md

 ### Available Simulators
 There are currently three simulators available for Amazon Braket.
 To specify which simulator to use, change the code sample to replace the value for the `AwsQuantumSimulator` to one of the following values:
-- `arn:aws:aqx:::quantum-simulator:aqx:qs1` – A Schrödinger simulator.
+- `arn:aws:aqx:::quantum-simulator:aqx:qs1` – a Schrödinger simulator.
 Simulates exactly running a job on a quantum computer.
 Limit of 25 qubits.
-This simulator samples only from the distribution - an array of bit strings that appears as though it came from a quantum computer.
-Outputs only shots and does not provide a state vector.
+This simulator samples only from the state vector and outputs an array of bit strings that appears as though it came from a quantum computer.
+Does not provide a state vector.
-- `arn:aws:aqx:::quantum-simulator:aqx:qs2` – a TensorNetwork simulator.
+- `arn:aws:aqx:::quantum-simulator:aqx:qs2` – a tensor network simulator.
 Provides an approximation of running a job on a quantum computer.
 -	`arn:aws:aqx:::quantum-simulator:aqx:qs3` – a Schrödinger simulator.
 Simulates exactly running a job on a quantum computer.
-This simulator samples from the distribution but includes the entire state vector.
+Limit of 25 qubits.
+This simulator samples from the state vector but includes the entire state vector.
 This generates more data, and therefore incurs additional costs for storage of data in Amazon S3.

 #### To validate your configuration using a Python file
 1. Open a text editor.